worldbank/SPI/README.md

 Run_SPI.R contains a master file to run the two most important scripts: 01-data_prep.Rmd and 02-SPI_index.Rmd.
 If you just want to reproduce the results, then simply execute this file.

   1. 01_raw_data contains the raw data for the project for each indicator.
-This folder contains several subfolders linked to the 22 pillars in our framework.
+This folder contains several subfolders linked to the 22 dimensions in our framework.

   2. 02_programs contains the cleaning code to clean each indicator.
 This code is consolidated into a single R Markdown file, 01-data_prep.Rmd, which also automatically writes a technical document for the indicators.
 Inside this technical document, one can find the detailed description and methodology behind each indicator.
 The folder also contains code to create an overall index to compare country performance.
 The code to create the index is 02-SPI_index.Rmd.